 IMPORTANT!
 If you get accredited by the VA before you attend this training, the first three hours will satisfy the VA’s CLE requirement.

 1. Attorneys and other advocates must be accredited to practice before the VA.
 To obtain attorney accreditation you must complete this form: https://wms.pli.edu/Product/www.va.gov/vaforms/va/pdf/VA21a.pdf.

 2. Accreditation by the VA may take several weeks, so do not delay filing your application.
 You can speed up the process by emailing the form to OGCAccreditationMailbox@va.gov.

 - Within 12 months after accreditation you are required to complete three hours of qualifying CLE.
 The morning session of this program satisfies that requirement, but only if you have already received your accreditation from the VA.
 If you have not received it, you should still watch this program, but keep in mind that you will need to complete three additional hours of CLE within 12 months after receiving your accreditation.

-There are over 21 million veterans in the U.S.; many of them are not aware of the benefits to which they are entitled.
-Medical and financial assistance are available to those who have served in the military, but many veterans most in need are not receiving VA benefits.
-Navigating the VA claims system and applying for discharge upgrades before the Department of Defense’s discharge upgrade process is often difficult and complex processes.
-Attorneys play an essential role in removing barriers to VA benefits, such as:
+There are over 18 million veterans in the U.S. Many of them are not aware of the benefits to which they are entitled.
+Medical, housing, and financial assistance are available to those who have served in the military, but many veterans most in need are not receiving assistance from the VA.
+Navigating the VA’s claims system and the Department of Defense’s discharge upgrade process is often difficult and complex.
+Attorneys play an essential role in removing barriers to life-sustaining benefits, by:

-- Lack of evidence to “service-connect” their injuries or disabilities.
+- Developing evidence to “service-connect” their injuries or disabilities.

-- Lack of current medical or mental health evidence documenting severity of symptoms for accurate disability ratings.
+- Using current medical or mental health evidence to document the severity of symptoms for accurate disability ratings.